krixik-ai/python-client/docs/system/index.md

 We can now perform any of the core system methods on our custom pipeline (e.g., `.process`, `.list`, etc.,).
 Additionally we can invoke the `keyword_search` method.

 Lets first process a file with our new pipeline.
-The `keyword-search` module takes in a text file, and returns `sqlite` keyword database consisting of all non-trivial `(keyword, line_number, token_number)` tuples from the input.
+The `keyword-db` module takes in a text file, and returns `sqlite` keyword database consisting of all non-trivial `(keyword, line_number, token_number)` tuples from the input.

 ```python